 Student Matinees: 905 students were served with our student matinee performances.
 Courtesy of PNC Arts Alive, students were bussed in from around Columbus and participated in a 45-minute show with a Q&A afterwards.
 The students were so engaged and they asked such insightful questions that they inspired us to take it a step further.

 Education Module: In partnership with the PAST Foundation, we created an education module encouraging students to create their own meta-media performance.
 The module asks students to select a piece of art.
 They then research the piece and the artist and allow their research to inspire a performance that they create.
 The Past Foundation worked with us to make sure all steps aligned with the Common Core Curriculum.
-This was distributed nationwide and was first introduced this year to a STEM school in South Dakota.
+This was distributed nationwide and was first introduced last year to a STEM school in South Dakota.

 Arts Design Challenge: Just as STEM Rocks the Box is to the Bootcamp, the GOE Module is to our Arts Design Challenge.
 On Tuesday April 14th, 2015 Shadowbox Live hosted the very first Skilled USA Performing Arts competition for Career Tech students in the nation!
 Of the eleven Ohio tech schools three teams of students participated.
 In addition to creating a performance inspired by a piece of art, the students also had to submit a one-page essay and present a marketing plan for their work.
+The challenge was so successful that Shadowbox Live was asked to host again on April 26th, 2016.
+Stay tuned for more details!

 “That (Shadowbox Live) piloted this program is a testament to how they value the arts and nurturing young artists.
 It was especially rewarding to observe the caring and constructive feedback from the judges to the student competitors…National SkillsUSA is considering what we did in Ohio as a national model.”